aws-ia/terraform-elastic-cloud/examples/vault/readme.md

-## HashiCorp Vault deployment and migration steps
+## Elastic Cloud deployment and migration with HashiCorp Vault

 ### Deployment steps
 1. Set the Vault environment variables.
 Be sure to replace the example values in brackets (<>) with your own values.